ink1ing/laziest-brow/README.md

 5. Pin the extension if you like; it has no popup UI.

 ## Usage
+- First install?
+The Quick Start guide opens automatically; you can reopen it any time from Options → Quick Start.
 - Open the Options page, import a preset (or add your own entries), then type a prefix + query in the address bar and hit Enter:
   - `,how to write a regex` → ChatGPT (AI preset)
   - `.vector search papers` → FuClaude Demo (AI preset)